adamringeisen/LotterySimulator/README.md

 - [ ] More Error Checking
 - [ ] Add multiplier roll ($1 extra per ticket)
 - [ ] Implement lesser known national lotteries.

+## Disclaimer
+You can't win (or lose) any real money with this application.
+Mega Millions and Power Ball are registered trademarks of their respective owners and they are in no way affliated or connected with this application.

 ## Change-log